Alexander Holtz: Djurgårdens IF

 Holtz moved to Djurgårdens IF for the 2017–18 season to play in the club's junior teams.
-Holtz made his professional debut in the Swedish Hockey League on 29 January 2019 in a home game against Färjestad BK.
+Holtz made his professional debut in the Swedish Hockey League on 29 January 2019, in a home game against Färjestad BK.
 At the conclusion of the J20 SuperElit regular season, Holtz was the leading goal scorer with 30 goals in 38 games.
 The J20 playoffs ended with a third place for Holtz and Djurgården.

 Holtz began the 2019–20 season by playing with Djurgårdens IF in the 2019–20 Champions Hockey League, a European ice hockey tournament.
 In the first game against Polish GKS Tychy, Holtz scored two goals.
 He recorded his first SHL point in the league premiere on 14 September when assisting Michael Haga to the 1–1 equalizer in the 4–2 win against Linköping HC.
 In the next game on 17 September, Holtz scored his first and second SHL goal against goaltender Viktor Fasth of Växjö Lakers in a 5–3 win.
 Holtz extended his contract with Djurgårdens IF on 23 September by two years, allowing him to play with the club until the 2021–22 SHL season.

-In his first full season in the SHL in the 2020–21 campaign, Holtz appeared in a career-high 40 regular season games with Djurgårdens IF collecting 7 goals and 11 assists to set new career mark of 18 points.
-After co-leading the club in postseason scoring with four points in three games, Holtz signed a three-year, entry-level contract with the New Jersey Devils on 19 April 2021, as well as an amateur try-out with their American Hockey League affiliate, the Binghamton Devils.
+In his first full season in the SHL in the 2020–21 campaign, Holtz appeared in a career-high 40 regular season games with Djurgårdens IF collecting seven goals and 11 assists to set new career mark of 18 points.
+After co-leading the club in postseason scoring with four points in three games, Holtz signed a three-year, entry-level contract with the New Jersey Devils on 19 April 2021, as well as an amateur tryout (ATO) contract with their American Hockey League (AHL) affiliate, the Binghamton Devils.

 New Jersey Devils

 Holtz moved to North America permanently for the 2021–22 season.
-Following the conclusion of the NHL preseason, Holtz was assigned to the AHL's Utica Comets, where he finished among the top rookie scorers, marking 26 goals and 51 points in 52 games.
+Following the conclusion of the NHL pre-season, Holtz was assigned to the AHL's Utica Comets, where he finished among the top rookie scorers, recording 26 goals and 51 points in 52 games.
+In one of a few brief stints with the Devils, Holtz scored his first NHL point, an assist on a goal by Pavel Zacha against the Florida Panthers on 9 November 2021.

+Holtz made the Devils' NHL roster for the 2022–23 season but failed to retain a permanent roster spot, playing only 19 games with the Devils and 14 with the Comets.
+He scored his first NHL goal, the Devils' first goal of the season, on 13 October 2022 against the Philadelphia Flyers.
+His first multi-point NHL game came on 4 January 2023, scoring a goal and an assist against the Detroit Red Wings in his 25th NHL game.